NewHampshireDigitalLibrary/metadata-standards/README.md

 # New Hamphsire Digital Library Metadata Standards
 ## A Simple Guide to Describing Your Digital Objects

-Any item that is scanned with the intent of sharing online should have descriptive information associated with it.
+Any item that is intended to be shared online should have descriptive information associated with it.
 This information is called metadata, or, “data about data.”

 It is important to write metadata in a manner that is consistent with established standards.
 This consistency helps computer systems present the information correctly on the screen, and also enables the ability to search and browse resources from several institutions all at one time.
 Without consistent, quality metadata, this would be very difficult.

-In 2015, the Digital Public Library of America (DPLA) published version 4.0 of the Metadata Application Profile: https://dp.la/info/wp-content/uploads/2015/03/MAPv4.pdf.
+In December 2017, the Digital Public Library of America (DPLA) published version 5.0 of the Metadata Application Profile, available from https://pro.dp.la/hubs/metadata-application-profile.
 The profile provides guidance for writing metadata in a manner that is both consistent with other institutions and allows those institutions to easily share their resources on the DPLA platform.

 This document is a simplified guide for writing metadata according to those DPLA specifications.